Libraries have a wealth of events and services that are severely underutilized due to the frustrating nature of current channels of discovery.

 Selection transparency

-I displayed the selected tags in the search results and added a way to change the sort type by date and price.
+I displayed the selected tags in the search results and added sort filters for date and price.

 Before